dyhes/zulip/templates/zerver/help/start-a-call.md

 ## Change your video call provider

-By default, Zulip integrates with
+By default, Aloha integrates with
 [Jitsi Meet](https://jitsi.org/jitsi-meet/), a fully-encrypted, 100% open
 source video conferencing solution.
 Organization administrators can also change the organization's video call provider.
 The video call providers